Chinchilla food in the Chinchilla Webshop

 A shift in the crude fiber-starch ratio can lead to long-term health damage:

-Too little crude fiber leads to intestinal sluggishness, changes in intestinal flora and disturbed functioning of the appendix.
+Too little crude fibre leads to intestinal sluggishness, changes in intestinal flora and disturbed functioning of the appendix.

-Too much starch leads to eating breaks, changes in intestinal flora, swelling, diarrhea, fermentation, adiposity.
+Too much starch leads to eating pauses, changes in intestinal flora, swelling, diarrhea, fermentation, obesity.

-That's why veterinarians recommend a minimum crude fiber-to-starch ratio of 3:1.
+That is why veterinarians recommend a minimum crude fiber to starch ratio of 3:1.

 How do I actually know how much starch my food contains?

 Chinchillas have a very sensitive digestive system.
 The food should not contain too much moisture.
-In addition to special chinchilla chunks, chinchillas need unlimited hay.
-Chinchillas eat their appendix feces just like rabbits.
+In addition to special chinchilla pellets, chinchillas need unlimited hay.
+Chinchillas eat their cecal feces, just like rabbits.
 They mainly get vitamin B12 from this.
-In nature, the chinchilla eats dried plant parts.
-The diet must be low in energy and rich in fiber.
+In the wild, the chinchilla eats dried plant parts.
+The food should be low in energy and rich in fiber.
 The chinchilla's gastrointestinal tract is weakly muscled.
 The chinchilla should therefore not have too long eating breaks.
-Hay in particular must be available in an unlimited manner.
+Hay in particular should be available in unlimited quantities.

-Fiber: Fiber is extremely important for chinchillas.
-The chinchilla's teeth grow throughout its life.
-It is therefore important that the teeth and molars wear sufficiently.
-This is done by eating raw fibers, mainly from hay.
-By chewing the long fibers from the hay for a long time, the chinchilla produces saliva.
-This saliva contains enzymes that start digestion.
-In addition to wearing down the teeth, fibers are also important for digestion.
+Fibers: Fibers are extremely important for chinchillas.
+The teeth and molars of the chinchilla grow throughout their life.
+It is therefore important that the teeth and molars wear down sufficiently.
+This is done by eating rough fibers, mainly from hay.
+By chewing on the long fibers from the hay for a long time, the chinchilla produces saliva.
+This saliva contains enzymes that start the digestion.
+In addition to wearing down the teeth and molars, fibers are also important for digestion.

 Protein: The food should not contain too much protein.
-The appendix stool must be eaten again by the chinchilla.
+The appendix feces must be eaten by the chinchilla.
 This is rich in vitamins and protein.
-If the chinchilla consumes too much protein through its diet, this may prevent it from eating the appendix stool.
+If the chinchilla gets too much protein through its food, this can cause it to no longer eat the appendix feces.

-Fats: Chinchillas should not consume too much fat.
+Fats: Chinchillas should not eat too much fat.
 If the food contains too much fat, this can cause the chinchilla to take eating breaks.
 This can lead to digestive problems.
-A diet that is too fatty can also cause the chinchilla to become too fat.
+A food that is too fatty can also cause the chinchilla to become too fat.

 Wild Plants